deislabs/deislabs.io/content/posts/annoucing-slight-v0_3.md

 ### Exchange Messaging

 In this new release, we have combined the `message-queue` and `pub/sub` capabilities into one called `messaging`.
 The idea behind this move is that we think there are many overlaps and ambiguities to both capabilities and it made a difficult time for developers to choose one over another.
-If you want to know more about the design of the new messaging capability, please read this [proposal](https://github.com/deislabs/spiderlightning/blob/main/proposals/abandoned/pubsub-mq-interfaces-proposal.md) document that Dan drafted.
+Read's Dan's [proposal explaining the design of the new messaging capability](https://github.com/deislabs/spiderlightning/blob/main/proposals/abandoned/pubsub-mq-interfaces-proposal.md) for more details.

 In short, the new messaging capability interface looks like the following in WIT.